ArpanMajumdar/kafka-tutorial/README.md

 - A partition may be assigned to multiple brokers, which will result in the partition being replicated.
 This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.
 - However, all consumers and producers operating on that partition must connect to the leader.

+### Kafka broker discovery
+- Every kafka broker is also called a bootstrap server.
+- That means you only need to connect to one broker and you will be connected to the entire cluster.
+- Each broker knows about all brokers, topics and partitions.

+### Zookeeper
+- Zookeeper manages brokers.
+- It helps in performing leader election of partitions.
+- It sends notifications to kafka in case of changes.
+- Kafka can't work without zookeeper.
+- By design, it operates with an odd number of servers (generally 3,5,7 ...)
+- It has a leader(handles writes) and rest of them are followers(handles reads).
+- Zookeeper doesn't store consumer offsets after Kafka > 0.10

 ### Replication factor
 - A partition is replicated across the kafka cluster and the number of copies each partition has is given by its replication factor.
 - At any time only one broker can be a leader of a given partition.
 - Only that leader can receive and serve data for that partition.
 - Other brokers will just synchronise the data.
 - Therefore, each partition has one leader and multiple ISRs(in-sync replicas).
+- With a replication factor of N, producers and consumers can tolerate up to N-1 brokers being down.

 ### Retention policy
 - Retention is the durable storage of messages for some period of time.